 March 28, 2018

 “It’s an important moment where were we see new business models, user-generated content, preservation efforts all working in across film, television, sports, music and other creative disciplines.
-This conference helps us glimpse the workings from an insider’s point of view,” said Tulane Law Professor Elizabeth Townsend Gard, one of the organizers and a law professor at Tulane University Law School.
+This conference helped us glimpse the workings from an insider’s point of view,” said Tulane Law Professor Elizabeth Townsend Gard, one of the organizers and a law professor at Tulane University Law School.

-The conference will feature some of the biggest names in entertainment, sports and intellectual property law, including executives from Columbia Pictures, Amazon Studios, Columbia Pictures, Fox Networks, Showtime, Microsoft, Sony Pictures, PlayStation and Xbox, the National Football League and the World Wrestling Federation, among others.
+Panelists represented some of the biggest names in entertainment, sports and intellectual property law, including executives from Columbia Pictures, Amazon Studios, Columbia Pictures, Fox Networks, Showtime, Microsoft, Sony Pictures, PlayStation and Xbox, the National Football League and the World Wrestling Federation, among others.

 • David Boyle L '90, Special Advisor, Motion Pictures

 • Lee Goldsmith, Senior Vice President & Media Counsel, National Football League

 • Hope O’Keeffe, Senior Associate General Counsel, Library of Congress

 • Philip Pailey L’98, Senior Vice President for Business Affairs, Showtime Networks, Inc.